African Union Mission to Somalia

-The African Union Mission in Somalia (AMISOM) was a regional peacekeeping mission operated by the African Union with the approval of the United Nations Security Council.
-It was mandated to support transitional governmental structures, implement a national security plan, train the Somali security forces, and to assist in creating a secure environment for the delivery of humanitarian aid.
-As part of its duties, AMISOM supported the Federal Government of Somalia's forces in their battle against Al-Shabaab militants.
+The African Union Mission in Somalia (AMISOM) was a multinational force formed by the African Union.
+The operation deployed to Somalia soon after the Islamic Courts Union was deposed by troops from Ethiopia during a large scale invasion in late 2006.
+The missions primary objective was to maintain the regime change between the ICU and the newly installed Transitional Federal Government, implement a national security plan and train the TFG security forces.
+As part of its duties, AMISOM later supported the Federal Government of Somalia in its war against Al-Shabaab.
+AMISOM was the most deadly peacekeeping operation in the post-war era.

 AMISOM was created by the African Union's Peace and Security Council on 19 January 2007 with an initial six-month mandate.
 On 21 February 2007 the United Nations Security Council approved the mission's mandate.
 Subsequent six-monthly renewals of AMISOM's mandate by the African Union Peace and Security Council have also been authorized by the United Nations Security Council.

-The duration of AMISOM's mandate had been extended in each period that it has been up for review, until it was replaced on April 1st, 2022, by the African Union Transition Mission in Somalia.
+In March 2007, the first AMISOM troops deployed to Somalia, landing in Mogadishu as fighting was raging between Islamist insurgents and Ethiopian/TFG forces.
+After four years of intense urban fighting against Al-Shabaab in Mogadishu, during the Battle of Mogadishu (2010–2011) the Uganda People's Defence Force (Army) and Burundian Army forced the militants to withdraw from the capital.
+In 2014, the Ethiopia was integrated into AMISOM.
+In the succeeding years 2012-2015 a number of towns in the hinterland were recaptured, though most of the rural clans remained under Al-Shabaab rule.

+The duration of AMISOM's mandate had been extended in each period that it has been up for review, until it was replaced on April 1, 2022, by the African Union Transition Mission in Somalia.
 On 21 December 2021, the United Nations Security Council reauthorized AMISOM in Somalia for three months.
 The new mandate ran until 31 March 2022, ahead of a phased handover of responsibilities to Somalia's security forces in early 2023.
-The reauthorized mandate allows AMISOM to 'take all necessary measures to carry out its mandate, in full compliance with participating States' obligations under international law, including international humanitarian law and international human rights law, and in full respect of Somalia's sovereignty, territorial integrity, political independence.
 AMISOM's mandate ended on 31 March 2022, and was replaced by the African Union Transition Mission in Somalia.